Gluten-Free Stuffed Peppers with Ground Turkey

 3 large bell peppers: 1 orange, 1 yellow, 1 green, halved and seeded

 6 heaping spoonfuls of your favorite prepared salsa- spicy or mild

-6 slices fresh goat cheese- omit for dairy-free
+6 slices fresh goat cheese- omit for dairy-free or use vegan cheese

 Preheat your oven to 375 degrees F. Put a kettle of water on to boil.

-Heat a little olive oil in a large skillet over medium heat and cook the ground turkey till browned; drain off any liquid, if you need to.
+Meanwhile, heat a little olive oil in a large skillet over medium heat and cook the ground turkey till browned; drain off any liquid, if you need to.